ROBOTIS-GIT/emanual/docs/en/platform/ros2_openmanipulator_x/overview_to_assembly.md

 Please check [the part list page](/docs/en/platform/ros2_openmanipulator_x/assembly/#part-lists), prepare the every requaired parts.
 The [SMPS 12V5A](http://en.robotis.com/shop_en/item.php?it_id=903-0124-200) is necessary to supply the 12V power to the dynamixels of OpenMANIPULATOR-X. The [Base Plate-02](http://en.robotis.com/shop_en/item.php?it_id=905-0026-000) is used to secure the OpenMANIPULATOR-X to the workspace.
-The controller or communication board you need to prepare depends on your development environment.
+You need to prepare a controller or communication board for your development environment.
 If you want to develop on an embedded system, prepare [OpenCR](http://en.robotis.com/shop_en/item.php?it_id=903-0257-000) and PC.
-To use the ROS, prepare your PC and either the [U2D2](http://en.robotis.com/shop_en/item.php?it_id=902-0132-000) + [U2D2 Power Hub Board](http://en.robotis.com/shop_en/item.php?it_id=902-0145-000) or [OpenCR](http://en.robotis.com/shop_en/item.php?it_id=903-0257-000).
+To use the ROS or ROS2, prepare your PC and either the [U2D2](http://en.robotis.com/shop_en/item.php?it_id=902-0132-000) + [U2D2 Power Hub Board](http://en.robotis.com/shop_en/item.php?it_id=902-0145-000) or [OpenCR](http://en.robotis.com/shop_en/item.php?it_id=903-0257-000).
 To summarize, the parts to prepare are shown in the table below.

 2. `Assembly` : The OpenMANIPULATOR-X is provided as a non-assembled part to the box.
 Assemble the OpenMANIPULATOR-X according to the instructions of [Assembly Manual](/docs/en/platform/ros2_openmanipulator_x/assembly/#assembly-manual).